zotonic/zotonic/doc/dev/releasenotes/rel_0.13.0.rst

       * docs: 0.13.0 release notes and some extra (minimal) documentation.
       * docs: add tentatve 0.13.0 release date
       * core: determine mime type of attachments if it was not given.
+      * core: use 'rebar' to compile zotonic from the command line.
+Move .yrl output to default location for rebar. > Use skip_deps for 'make compile-zotonic'.
+Add 'make refresh-deps' and 'make list-deps'.
+Fixes #978

 Marco Wessel (4):
       * Allow configuration of db creation and installation